asesulina/Weather/README.md

 - .NET 8.0 SDK (or higher) installed on your machine.
 - NUnit test runner (can be installed via Visual Studio or .NET CLI).
+- ExtentReports (can be installed via Visual Studio or .NET CLI).
 - **API Key** for OpenWeather API.

 ## Optional Test Data setup